Let's Talk About Test... Dorian Meijs

 How do you make the testing process more professional?

-What are the advantages of Testersuite?
+What are the benefits of Testersuite?

 "A test manager looks at the test maturity of the rest of the organisation, stands one step above it and can take people with him".